 It is the world’s lightest 15 inch GeForce RTX-enabled gaming laptop.

 It weighs just under 4.1 pounds and is 20 percent lighter than most laptops out there with the same screen size.
 This laptop is so thin at 17.9 millimeters.
 It’s also designed for those who need mobility and high-end performance for their gaming or content creation needs.

 If you’re looking for a slim and powerful companion to take on the road that does not cost a bomb, this is it.
 It is one of the most expensive gaming laptops with complete power performance.

-It only weighs 4.1 pounds or 1.9 kilograms and is only 17.9 millimetres thick, making it one of the lightest gaming laptops out in the market.
-Due to the aluminium body and thinner screen, lifting the Lenovo Legion Slim 7i is hassle-free.
+It only weighs 4.1 pounds or 1.9 kilograms and is only 17.9 millimeters thick, making it one of the lightest and best gaming laptops out in the market.
+Due to the aluminum body and thinner screen, lifting the Lenovo Legion Slim 7i is hassle-free.
 You can also open the lid up to 180 degrees.

 Legion Slim 7i comes with a 15.6-inch 1080P panel with a refresh rate of 144 hertz.
 It offers an IPS anti-glare panel with 1920 x 1080 resolution, and it’s G-Sync ready.
 It offers flying colors as it covers 100 percent sRGB, 76 percent Adobe RGB and 79 percent DCI P3.
 So if you’re looking to create content, this will not disappoint you.